 Hooking a Bass

 You may see big chunkers that people hook but just like with any other fish, there is an element of skill to netting personal bests.
-Unlike trout that have very soft mouths, bass have hard and large mouths.
+Unlike trout which have very soft mouths, bass have hard and large mouths.
 Two things are important, sharp hooks.
 They don’t have to be huge (#6-8 are a good place to start), and a good hook-set is required.

 What are your best tips for bass fishing?